gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ## 03-checkpoint-and-restore

-All materials can be found under `materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore`.
+All materials can be found under [materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore](/materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore).
-We will first edit the [`03-take-a-checkpoint.py`](../../materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore/03-take-a-checkpoint.py) to take a checkpoint.
+We will first edit [`03-take-a-checkpoint.py`](../../materials/02-Using-gem5/08-accelerating-simulation/03-checkpoint-and-restore/03-take-a-checkpoint.py) to take a checkpoint.
 We will be calling it as the checkpointing script.

 In the checkpointing script, let's first give the system the simplest cache hierarchy, which is no cache at all.